thomas475/tabular-data-synthesis/README.md

-# tabular-data-augmentation
+# tabular-data-augmentation-study

-A framework for comparing different tabular data augmentation pipelines and accompanying experiments using it.
+A framework for the comparison of different tabular data augmentation pipelines and accompanying experiments.

+This work was done as part of my Bachelor thesis "Tabular Data Augmentation for Mixed Data".